 - Wash and cube the aubergines (I don’t peel them and like to leave the skin on), then throw them on a baking sheet, drizzle with some olive oil, and season with ground black pepper and salt.

 - Heat olive oil in a large pan, then saute the onion until it becomes golden and translucent.
 Add garlic, ginger and green chili and cook for a couple of minutes.
 Then add the spices and cook for 30 seconds.

 - Add a can of chopped tomatoes, a can of chickpeas and a can of coconut milk.
-Reduce heat, cover with lid and let it simmer for 10 minutes.
+Reduce heat, cover with lid and let it simmer for 5 minutes.